Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 Normally either of these are false then an error will be thrown.
 Below are the situations in which this is not the case :

-#### Identity Columns
+#### AutoIncrement(Identity) Columns

-In the case where one of the primary key columns is an identity column, there are two options based on how the function defines the output object:
+In the case where one of the primary key columns is an autoincrement column, there are two options based on how the function defines the output object:

-1. If the identity column isn't included in the output object then a straight insert is always performed with the other column values.
+1. If the autoincrement column isn't included in the output object then a straight insert is always performed with the other column values.
 See [AddProductWithIdentityColumn](../samples/samples-csharp/OutputBindingSamples/AddProductWithIdentityColumn.cs) for an example.
-2. If the identity column is included (even if it's an optional nullable value) then a merge is performed similar to what happens when no identity column is present.
-This merge will either insert a new row or update an existing row based on the existence of a row that matches the primary keys (including the identity column).
+2. If the autoincrement column is included (even if it's an optional nullable value) then an upsert is performed similar to what happens when no identity column is present.
+This upsert will either insert a new row or update an existing row based on the existence of a row that matches the primary keys (including the identity column).
 See [AddProductWithIdentityColumnIncluded](../samples/samples-csharp/OutputBindingSamples/AddProductWithIdentityColumnIncluded.cs) for an example.

 #### Columns with Default Values

 In the case where one of the primary key columns has a default value, there are also two options based on how the function defines the output object:

 1. If the column with a default value is not included in the output object, then a straight insert is always performed with the other values.
 See [AddProductWithDefaultPK](../samples/samples-csharp/OutputBindingSamples/AddProductWithDefaultPK.cs) for an example.
-2. If the column with a default value is included then a merge is performed similar to what happens when no default column is present.
+2. If the column with a default value is included then an upsert is performed similar to what happens when no default column is present.
 If there is a nullable column with a default value, then the provided column value in the output object will be upserted even if it is null.

 ### Retry support for Output Bindings